 As a result, the Court found that there were no errors at trial that affected the outcome or prejudiced the defendant’s rights.
 Therefore, the Court affirmed the defendant’s convictions for the offenses of computer pornography/exploitation and attempted child molestation.

-In a federal internet sting prosecution in Puerto Rico, the First Circuit Court of Appeals found that the defendant was…October 26, 2021 Refusal to Allow Entrapment Defense Leads to Reversal in Sting Case
+In U.S. v.
+Soler, a federal internet sting prosecution in Puerto Rico, the First Circuit Court of Appeals found that…October 26, 2021 Refusal to Allow Entrapment Defense Leads to Reversal in Sting Case

 The First Circuit Court of Appeals reversed the defendant’s conviction in a federal internet sting case where the trial judge…